Jatinyadav7362/Sign_Language_Recognition/README.md

 2. Split the dataset into training and validation sets.
 It is recommended to use a separate testing set for final evaluation.

 3. Choose an appropriate machine learning algorithm or architecture, such as CNNs, RNNs, or their combinations, and implement it using a suitable framework like TensorFlow or PyTorch.
-For this project, we use a CNN architecture implemented using TensorFlow.
+For this project, we use a ANN architecture implemented using TensorFlow.

 4. Train the model using the training dataset and tune hyperparameters to achieve optimal performance.